Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Introduction

 Since the first proposal of FFI in Ref.~\cite{sawyer2009multiangle}, the advance of both theory and methodology throughout the past decade has improved our understanding of FFCs and guided the line of research toward the ultimate goal of implementing neutrino oscillations in CCSNe.
 A generic framework governing the coherent flavor evolution and collisional neutrino-matter interactions is prescribed by the neutrino quantum kinetic equation ($\nu$QKE) \cite{sigl1993general,vlasenko2014neutrino,volpe2015neutrino,blaschke2016neutrino}.
 The linear stability analysis (LSA) of the $\nu$QKE provides a powerful tool to diagnose the existence of flavor instabilities \cite{banerjee2011linearized,izaguirre2017fast,capozzi2017fast,yi2019dispersion}.
-It has been proved based on the LSA that the FFI requires the presence of angular zero-crossings where the angular distribution of the neutrino lepton number between any two distinct flavors transitions from positive to negative values \cite{morinaga2022fast}.
-The dispersion relation based on LSA implies the break of spatial homogeneity, which results in small-scale spatial structure confirmed by several dynamical simulations that numerically solved $\nu$QKE within tiny boxes~\cite{martin2020dynamic,bhattacharyya2021fast,bhattacharyya2020late,wu2021collective,richers2021particle,richers2021neutrino,zaizen2021nonlinear,abbar2022suppression,richers2022code,bhattacharyya2022elaborating,grohs2023neutrino,zaizen2023simple,zaizen2023characterizing,xiong2023evaluating,nagakura2023bgk}.
-Quasi-steady states are found to be achieved asymptotically on the coarse-grained level after neutrinos undergo the kinematic decoherence \cite{raffelt2007self,abbar2019fast,johns2020fast,bhattacharyya2021fast,xiong2023symmetry}.
-It was reported by these simulations that the FFCs lead to complete flavor equilibration or partial flavor conversion depending on the ratio of neutrino fluxes and the characteristics of the angular zero-crossings.
+It has been proved based on the LSA that the FFI requires the presence of angular zero crossings where the angular distribution of the neutrino lepton number between any two distinct flavors transitions from positive to negative values \cite{morinaga2022fast}.
+The dispersion relation based on LSA implies the break of spatial homogeneity, which results in small-scale spatial structure confirmed by several dynamical simulations that numerically solved $\nu$QKE within tiny boxes~\cite{martin2020dynamic,bhattacharyya2021fast,bhattacharyya2020late,wu2021collective,richers2021particle,richers2021neutrino,zaizen2021nonlinear,abbar2022suppression,richers2022code,bhattacharyya2022elaborating,grohs2023neutrino,zaizen2023simple,xiong2023evaluating} and may affected by adopting a different boundary condition \cite{zaizen2023characterizing,cornelius2023perturbing,nagakura2023bgk}.
+Quasisteady states are found to be achieved asymptotically on the coarse-grained level after neutrinos undergo the kinematic decoherence \cite{raffelt2007self,abbar2019fast,johns2020fast,bhattacharyya2021fast,xiong2023symmetry}.
+It was reported by these simulations that the FFCs lead to complete flavor equilibration or partial flavor conversion depending on the ratio of neutrino fluxes and the characteristics of the angular zero crossings.
 Particularly when a complete flavor equilibration or even overconversion is achieved, the neutrino flavor content can be significantly affected, which was demonstrated to be able to exert substantial impact on the neutrino-driven explosion mechanism and the nucleosynthesis of CCSNe \cite{xiong2020potential,fujimoto2023explosive,nagakura2023roles,ehring2023fast,ehring2023fast2,balantekin2023collective}, or even in the context of neutron-star mergers \cite{wu2017imprints,george2020fast,li2021neutrino,just2022fast,fernandez2023fast,nagakura2023global,froustey2024neutrino,grohs2024two}.